Definition and Purpose

 Doctrine and Affiliation

 Without question, the writer of Lamb’s Harbinger is theologically a Trinitarian, ‘essentialist, evangelical protestant‘ (see works by B. B. Warfield, J. Gresham Machen, and R. A. Torrey).
+He holds to the Chicago Statement regarding his view of the Bible.
 While non-denominational, Sam Kean describes his faith as historic Anabaptist in theology, without the social isolationism and with a good dose of evangelistic fervor.
 By ‘non-denominational,’ he means: “a refusal to acknowledge those denominations which deny Christ, the essentials of the Christian Evangel, and/or create carnal divisions based on extra-biblical, man-made teachings.’

 One’s eternal soul is rescued from sin and Hell by grace alone, through faith alone, in Christ alone, to the glory of God alone.
 All of this is based on the completed and final standard—the Holy Scriptures (Christian Bible) alone.
 Baptism and Communion are not sacramental means by which saving grace is conferred on a soul, but they are symbolic acts of personal testimony, done by those who have already received eternal pardon and new spiritual birth through faith in Jesus Christ.
 Baptism and Communion are ordinances done in obedience by one who already has Jesus as Lord and Savior.